altruios/namshubettulpa/public/namshubettuple/redeye.md

 *He made his way down the aisle.*
 'Pretend they are normal - talking with each other.'
 *He opened the door to the bathroom.*
-~Unsurprisingly the staff area in the back were also completely still.~ *He shuddered and closed the door.*
+~Unsurprisingly the staff in the back were also completely still.~ *He shuddered and closed the door.*
 *While washing his hands his holster sagged just a little, he had a thought.*
 }